Joe Pickett (TV series)

 Joe Pickett is an American neo-Western crime drama television series based on characters created by novelist C.J.
 Box.
-The series is produced by Paramount Television Studios and was initially released on Spectrum Originals, and then on Paramount+.
+The series was produced by Paramount Television Studios and was initially released on Spectrum Originals in 2021, and then on Paramount+.
 The series stars Michael Dorman, Julianna Guill, Sharon Lawrence, Paul Sparks, Mustafa Speaks, and David Alan Grier.

 The first season premiered on December 6, 2021, and consisted of ten episodes.
-In February 2022, the series was renewed for a second season.
+In February 2022, the series was renewed for a second season which premiered on June 4, 2023, on Paramount+.
+In October 2023, the series was canceled after two seasons.

 Synopsis

-The series follows the life of a Wyoming game warden and his family in the small town of Saddlestring and the surrounding wilderness of Yellowstone National Park.
+The series follows the life of Joe Pickett, a game warden who moves with his wife Marybeth and their daughters to Saddlestring, Wyoming, to oversee the wilderness surrounding Yellowstone National Park, taking over for Vern Dunnegan.
+Joe soon discovers the body of poacher Ote Keeley in his backyard, uncovering a conspiracy involving the influential Scarlett family, Vern, and his friend Wacey Hedeman, who has invested in land for a profitable pipeline deal.
+Sightings of a supposedly extinct species (a fictional version of black-footed ferret) jeopardize their scheme, leading them to drastic measures, forcing Joe to protect both his family and the wildlife he's sworn to preserve.